Contact Information: oshaer at wellesley.edu // Wellesley College, MA

 Biography

-Orit Shaer is Professor and co-Chair of Computer Science at Wellesley College.
-She found and directs the Wellesley College Human-Computer Interaction (HCI) Lab.
-Her research focuses on human-computer interaction for the future of work and learning, including human-AI iinteraction, virtual and augmented reality, and tangible and embodied interaction.
-Current projects include the design and evaluation of novel human-machine interfaces for supporting productivity and creativity in mobile work environments, and the conceptualization and prototyping of computational tools for enhancing learning and innovation in STEAM.
+Orit Shaer is a 2026-27 Fellow at the Harvard Radcliffe Institute for Advanced Study.
+She is Associate Provost for Wellesley in the World, Michael and Denise Kellen ’68 Chair in the Sciences, and Professor of Computer Science at Wellesley College, where she founded and directs the Wellesley College Human-Computer Interaction (HCI) Lab.
+Her research focuses on human-computer interaction for the future of work and learning, including human-AI interaction, virtual and augmented reality, and tangible and embodied interaction.
+Current projects investigate how AI can become a partner in creative expression, how intelligent systems can support emergency responders making split-second decisions in the field, and how emerging technologies can support wellbeing and productivity for knowledge workers.
 Shaer's book "Weaving Fire into Form: Aspirations for Tangible and Embodied Interaction" (ACM Books, 2022) is the first comprehensive reference book on this emerging field.
-It provide wide-ranging conceptual and pragmatic tools toward weaving the animating fires of computation and technology into evocative tangible forms.
+It provides conceptual and pragmatic tools for weaving the animating fires of computation and technology into evocative tangible forms.

-Dr Shaer is a Senior Member of the Association of Computing Machinery (ACM), and a recipient of prestigious National Science Foundation (NSF) and industry awards including the prestigious NSF CAREER Award, Agilent Technologies Research Award, and Google App Engine Education Award.
-At Wellesley she was awarded the Pinanski Prize for Excellent Teaching.
-Dr Shaer has served on dozens of program committees, editorial boards, and review panels, including NSF division of Computers in Science and Engineering, ACM CHI, CSCW, UIST, and TEI conferences, and the editorial board of ACM Transaction on Computer-Human Interaction (ToCHI) and Foundations and Trends in Human Computer Interaction.
-Shaer is a co-founder of CHIWork- a new conference on human-computer interaction for the future of work.
+Shaer is a Senior Member of the Association for Computing Machinery (ACM) and a recipient of National Science Foundation (NSF) and industry awards including the NSF CAREER Award, the Agilent Technologies Research Award, and the Google App Engine Education Award.
+At Wellesley she was awarded the Pinanski Prize for Excellence in Teaching.
+Shaer has served on dozens of program committees, editorial boards, and review panels, including the NSF Division of Computing and Communication Foundations, ACM CHI, CSCW, UIST, and TEI conferences, and the editorial boards of ACM Transactions on Computer-Human Interaction (ToCHI) and Foundations and Trends in Human-Computer Interaction.
+She is a co-founder of CHIWORK, a conference on human-computer interaction for the future of work, and co-chairs ACM TEI 2027.
 Shaer received her PhD and MSc in Computer Science from Tufts University.

 Videos